The-Royal/Alpha28_Half-Plate_PCB_Case/README.md

-# Alpha28_Half-Plate_PCB-Case
+# Alpha28 Half-Plate PCB-Plate-Case
- An Alpha28 PCB Plate-Case That No One Asked For
+ A Case for the Alpha28 Keyboard That No One Asked For

 ![Alpha28](https://i.imgur.com/T9BZs5g.png)